RobRomijnders/AE_ts/readme.md

 We present an auto encoder that learns structure in the time-series.
 Training is unsupervised.
 When we color the latent vectors with the actual labels, we show that the structure makes sense.

+## Versions
+I get repeated questions to update the repo for newer library versions.
+I cannot guarantee this as I have many projects on hand.
+This repo works with

+  * Python 3.5
+  * Tensorflow 1.2
+  * Numpy 1.13.1
+  * Matplotlib 2.0.0

+As always, I am curious to any comments and questions.
+Reach me at romijndersrob@gmail.com